Menu

 The Best of the Best

-Class 2, as part of their vehicle, are currently learning about the English explorer, navigator, cartographer and captain in the Royal Navy, James Cook.
+Class 2, have learned about the English explorer, navigator, cartographer and captain in the Royal Navy, James Cook.
 He is famous for his voyages in the Pacific Ocean and his accurate mapping of it, as well as for his application of scientific methods to exploration.
-Class 2, after learning about his life and experiences, will be producing sculptures connected to his legacy.
+Class 2, after learning about his life and experiences, produced sculptures connected to his legacy.

 At St. Mary’s Catholic Primary School, we want every child to be happy and enthusiastic learners of History, and to be eager to achieve their very best in order to fulfil their God-given talents.
 We firmly believe that the recipe for success is high quality first-wave teaching in History, which is central to the life of our happy, caring school.